Three-dimensional sizes and shapes of pion emission in heavy-ion collisions: Methods

 where the arrow represents the extrapolation, based on the experimentally accessible $\boldsymbol{q}$ region.
 Note that for charged particles, $\Psi_{\boldsymbol{q}}$ has to be utilized instead of $\Psi_{\boldsymbol{q}}^{(0)}$.
 In this case, $\lambda$ can be experimentally defined through the so-called Coulomb-corrected correlation function, as discussed e.g. in Ref.~\cite{PHENIX:2017ino}, and it can be obtained as a parameter of the fit function derived from Eq.~\eqref{e:cq}.

 The correlation intercept parameter can be understood within the core-halo picture~\cite{Alt:1999cs,Csorgo:1994in,PHENIX:2017ino}, where the source is composed of two parts.
-These are \begin{itemize} \item the {\bf core}, composed of primordial pions, as well as those stemming from decays of short-lived resonances (such as $\rho$, $\Delta$, $K^*$, $\omega$, $\phi$), and \item the {\bf halo}, composed of pions coming from decays of longer-lived resonances (such as $\eta'$, $\eta$, $D$, $K_0^{\rm S}$, $\Sigma$, $\Lambda$). \end{itemize} In this case the spatial probability density of creating a particle at a given location can be decomposed as ${S=S_{\rm core} + S_{\rm halo}}$ (with $\int S = 1$).
+These are \begin{itemize} \item the {\bf core}, composed of primordial pions, as well as those stemming from decays of short-lived resonances (such as $\rho$, $\Delta$, $K^*$, $\omega$, $\phi$), and \item the {\bf halo}, composed of pions coming from decays of longer-lived resonances (such as $\eta'$, $\eta$, $D$, $K_0^{\rm S}$, $\Sigma$, $\Lambda$). \end{itemize} In this case, the spatial probability density of creating a particle at a given location can be decomposed as ${S=S_{\rm core} + S_{\rm halo}}$ (with $\int S = 1$).
 Henceforth, the pair source distribution $D$ (normalized as $\int D = 1$), which arises naturally as the autoconvolution of $S$, decomposes as

-where the terms on the right-hand side of the equation denote the contribution of core-core, core-halo and halo-halo pairs, respectively (note that the integral of any of the terms on the right-hand side of the above equation are less then unity; unlike in some cases, notable Ref.~\cite{PHENIX:2017ino}, where these terms are also normalized to unity).
+where the terms on the right-hand side of the equation denote the contribution of core-core, core-halo and halo-halo pairs, respectively (note that the integral of any of the terms on the right-hand side of the above equation are less then unity; unlike the convention adopted in many previous studies, notably Ref.~\cite{PHENIX:2017ino}, where these terms are also normalized to unity).
 If the halo pions indeed come from a spatially distant region, then their momentum-space version (transformed via $\Psi_{\boldsymbol{q}}$) is experimentally unresolvable, and the correlation function in the accessible $\boldsymbol{q}$ region becomes~\cite{PHENIX:2017ino,Kincses:2019rug}

 where $\lambda = \int D_{\rm (c,c)}$ (note again that often a different normalization is used, where the integral of $D_{\rm (c,c)}$ is unity, as for example in Eq.
 (44) of Ref.~\cite{PHENIX:2017ino}), and thus $1{-}\lambda = \int \left(D_{\rm (c,h)} + D_{\rm (h,h)}\right)$.
 In the absence of final-state interactions, $|\Psi_{\boldsymbol{q}}(\boldsymbol{\rho})|^2 = 1 + \cos(\boldsymbol{q}\boldsymbol{\rho})$, thus one obtains